cmwilson21/customer-sorting-ruby/notes.md

 Read the file
+Split the file by either | or ,
-Find out what is separating the info, commas or pipes Sort the files via name or vehicle
+Sort the files via name or vehicle
 Formatting data to be displayed (map)
 Display data